CloudCannon/Hugo-conf-2022/content/_index.md

       - time_string: 12:10pm
         video_link:
         type: Lightning Talk
-        title: Manage your Hugo website with external content and assets
-        description: >-
-          We will explore a strategy of separating the contents of your website from the source code like theme, partials, etc. It is a strategy that Elio has taken to allow contributors to edit the content without fiddling with the source code and accidentally breaking it.<br/>
-          <br/>You will learn how you can separate the content, and how you can
-          keep it all in sync.
-        speakers:
-          - speaker: 1031f5dd-67ed-432e-8a13-44c189534425
-      - time_string: 12:20pm
-        video_link:
-        type: Lightning Talk
         title: >-
           Enhancing Website Search: A Practical Journey with PaperCut, Algolia, & Hugo